Sridevi17j/personal_blog/src/pages/datascience-basics/index.md

 #### Deploy and Test and Maintain ML Model
 The final stage involvs Deploy and Test ML Model and Maintains the Model.

 This is how the Business Problem is solved by a Data Scientist.
-I will be explaining these points in every stages in detail in upcoming blog updates.
+Upcoming posts will be explaining all these steps in detail.

+## Next post about
+- Statistics- Descriptive and Inferential
+- Mean Median Mode
+- Correlation Covariance, Collinearity